vatj/hopsworks-sdk/README.md

-# hopsworks
+# Hopsworks SDK

-Hopsworks-rs is a Rust SDK to interact with the Hopsworks Platform and Feature Store.
-It is intended to be used in conjunction with the [Hopsworks Feature Store](https://www.hopsworks.ai/the-ml-platform-for-batch-and-real-time-data) to build end-to-end machine learning pipelines.
-Using Rust and Hopsworks-rs you can put real-time data pipelines, feature engineering, model training and serving in the same system and leverage the power of its Feature Store to build and deploy AI/ML systems faster.
+Disclaimer: This project is not an official client for the Hopsworks Platform and its Feature Store, and is not maintained by the Hopsworks team.
+It is rather a proof of concept and a personal project to explore the capabilities of Rust in supporting end-to-end machine learning pipelines.

+[Hopsworks Feature Store](https://www.hopsworks.ai/the-ml-platform-for-batch-and-real-time-data) has both production-ready [python or java SDK](https://pypi.org/project/hopsworks/) to support a wide variety of use cases.
+This project aims to provide a *Rust SDK* as well as corresponding *python bindings* to interact with the Hopsworks platform and its Feature Store.
 As of now the SDK is in early development and only supports a subset of Hopsworks capabilities.
 The public api should not be considered stable, as it is still unclear whether it will evolve to be more idiomatic Rust or stay closer to the Python SDK for simplicity.
-Much of this client implementation is based on the python SDK and can therefore sometimes feel a bit unidiomatic for Rust developers.
-For production use-case you can checkout the [python or java SDK](https://pypi.org/project/hopsworks/).

 Currently, this project is driven by a single person.
 However there is a lot more to do than what I have time for.
 As such contributions are welcome.
 Please reach out or open an issue.
 This repository also contains some CLI tools to interact with the Hopsworks platform.
 Again these are hobby projects and receive a corresponding amount of attention and energy.

-Disclaimer: This project is not an official client for the Hopsworks Platform and its Feature Store, and is not maintained by the Hopsworks team.
-It is rather a proof of concept and a personal project to explore the capabilities of Rust in supporting end-to-end machine learning pipelines.

 ## Quickstart